-1. How will the grantee distribute its HTF funds?
-Select all that apply:

-DED will distribute the HTF funds through applications submitted by eligible recipients.

-If distributing HTF funds through grants to subgrantees, describe the method for distributing HTF funds through grants to subgrantees and how those funds will be made available to state agencies and/or units of general local government.
+- 1. How will the grantee distribute its HTF funds?
+Select all that apply: DED will distribute the HTF funds through applications submitted by eligible recipients. - If distributing HTF funds through grants to subgrantees, describe the method for distributing HTF funds through grants to subgrantees and how those funds will be made available to state agencies and/or units of general local government.
 If not distributing funds through grants to subgrantees, enter "N/A".

-Gage

-Pawnee Richardso

-Jeffersor

-If distributing HTF funds by selecting applications submitted by eligible recipients,

-(a) Describe the eligibility requirements for recipients of HTF funds (as defined in 24 CFR § 93.2).
-If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

-Eligible Recipients include: local or regional non-profit 501(c)(3) or 501 (c)(4) housing or related service organizations, local units of government, for-profit developers, non-profit housing providers, redevelopment organizations or public housing authorities that receive HTF assistance from the State as an owner or developer to carry out an HTF assisted project.
-In addition, to be eligible for HTF assistance, a recipient must:
+N/A - 3.
+If distributing HTF funds by selecting applications submitted by eligible recipients, - a.
+Describe the eligibility requirements for recipients of HTF funds (as defined in 24 CFR § 93.2).
+If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A". - Eligible Recipients include: local or regional non-profit 501(c)(3) or 501 (c)(4) housing or related service organizations, local units of government, for-profit developers, non-profit housing providers, redevelopment organizations or public housing authorities that receive HTF assistance from the State as an owner or developer to carry out an HTF assisted project.
+In addition, to be eligible for HTF assistance, a recipient must: - i.
+Make acceptable assurances to the State that it will comply with the requirements of the HTF program during the entire period that begins upon selection of the recipient to receive HTF funds, and ending upon the conclusion of all HTF-funded activities; - ii.
+Demonstrate the ability and financial capacity to undertake, comply, and manage the eligible activity;

-- Make acceptable assurances to the State that it will comply with the requirements of the HTF program during the entire period that begins upon selection of the recipient to receive HTF funds, and ending upon the conclusion of all HTF-funded activities; - Demonstrate the ability and financial capacity to undertake, comply, and manage the eligible activity; - Demonstrate its familiarity with the requirements of other Federal, State, or local housing programs that may be used in conjunction with HTF funds to ensure compliance with all applicable requirements and regulations of such programs; and - Have demonstrated experience and capacity to carry out an eligible HTF activity as evidenced by its ability to: own, construct, rehabilitate, and manage and operate an affordable multifamily rental housing development.
+- iii.
+Demonstrate its familiarity with the requirements of other Federal, State, or local housing programs that may be used in conjunction with HTF funds to ensure compliance with all applicable requirements and regulations of such programs; and - iv.
+Have demonstrated experience and capacity to carry out an eligible HTF activity as evidenced by its ability to: own, construct, rehabilitate, and manage and operate an affordable multifamily rental housing development.